NoraOdel/dash.live.medianrtt/README.md

      * This includes information (listed above in 'this program does the following') about Ripe-Atlas probes

-   * html-file to rendered visualization

-   Each output file will be deleted from the project next time the program is run ie. files in each folder after execution will be those relevant to that exact run.
+   * However, these files will continuously be deleted, this can be changed in the script